Data protection statement

 3.2.1 Profile and login information for access-protected areas

 There are some access-restricted areas of the website for which you need to register before you can use them, like the recruiting/applicant and alumni areas in particular.
 When registering, there are some details you have to enter that the registration form itself requires, particularly your e-mail address, a password, and some information about yourself.
 Any other details you enter are voluntary.
-We process and save this data (refer to the supplementary data protection statement for applicants ).
+We process and save this data (refer to the supplementary data protection statement for applicants and the supplementary data protection statement for alumni ).

 In some areas of our websites, like our alumni network in particular, some of your registration data or contributions you make can be seen by other users once they log in.
 It's up to you to decide whether you want other registered users of this site to see your information and, if so, what.
 You can change these settings at any time.